 Our home is oriented just shy of due South, on a sunny, exposed slope.
 It’s great in the winter, as many clear, cold days we don’t have to light a fire as the sun provides enough heat.
-In June & July our house stays cool thanks to good insulation and awnings providing shade above our South windows; but when the sun sinks lower in August, it sneaks beneath the shades, hits the thermal mass of our clay floors, and the house heats up.
+In June & July our house stays cool thanks to strawbale insulation and wood awnings that provide shade above our South windows.
+But when the sun sinks lower in August, it sneaks beneath the shades, hits the thermal mass of our clay adobe floors, and the house heats up.

 The deck in front of these windows also gets direct sun and it gets so hot that any potted plants need watering twice daily and eventually dry out enough times that they don’t re-absorb moisture.
 I love hanging baskets and containers, but I’m not very good at keeping up with daily watering.
 Our first summer in this house we rarely spent time on the deck because of the exposure, and often left the house in late-summer afternoons when it got too hot.

 The solution to this problem was cheap and easy: self-watering containers.
 These are large-volume planters that have a built-in water reservoir in the base that only needs filling periodically.
 The plants growing in the container send roots down into a wicking basket in this reservoir so that they can access water whenever they need.
 Having gardened the past 15 years as a transient renter with no ground of my own, improvised portable containers have been a vital part of growing my own food.